 Price: Free (in-app purchases)

-It’s spawned endless sequels, clones and even a first person shooter but the original PopCap tower defence game is still as pure and perfect as it comes.
-If you’ve been in a undead proof vault for the last ten years, let us enlighten you.
-The zombie apocalypse is upon us, and there's nothing to defend us from the gnashing teeth of undead jaws except... garden vegetation.
-That's right: the only thing protecting you from getting your brains munched on are flowers and food plants.
-What begins with a front yard barricade of Peashooters and Sunflowers becomes an impenetrable force - one that's guarded by giant Wall-nuts as your flora turrets launch flaming projectiles and devastating melons knock the heads from those hungry for brains.
+It’s spawned endless sequels, clones and even a series of first person shooters, but the original PopCap game is tower defence at its purest.
+If you’ve been in an undead-proof vault for the last ten years, then you might not be aware that the zombie apocalypse is upon us, and there's nothing to defend us from their gnashing teeth and gaping wounds except...plants.
+Yep, flowers and vegetables are our last hope.
+What begins with a front yard barricade of Peashooters and Sunflowers slowly becomes an impenetrable force guarded by giant Wall-nuts.
+Flora turrets launch flaming projectiles and melons knock the heads off of your lurching enemies.
 The undead don’t stand a chance.

 Download Plants Vs Zombies here

-Turn to the next page to find out what made our list of the top 20 best Android games...
+Turn to the next page for the top 40 best Android games...